Debdutta-Panda/MotionLayoutManual/README.md

 1. centerTo
 2. centerHorizontalTo
 3. centerVerticalTo
-4. centerAround
-    There are 2 variation, one for horizontal another for vertical
+4. centerAround: There are 2 variation, one for horizontal another for vertical